Develop Your Passion for Horticultural Science

 2. Use of Plants ‑ plant selection, soils.

-To determine techniques for the growing of native shrubs and trees, including the selection, culture and use of different species.
+3. Australian Native Plants - to determine techniques for the growing of native shrubs and trees, including the selection, culture and use of different species.

-To determine techniques for the growing of exotic ornamental shrubs and trees, including the selection, culture and use of different species.
+4. Exotic Ornamental Plants - to determine techniques for the growing of exotic ornamental shrubs and trees, including the selection, culture and use of different species.

-To determine techniques for the growing of indoor plants, including selection, culture and use of different varieties
+5. Indoor & Tropical Plants - to determine techniques for the growing of indoor plants, including selection, culture and use of different varieties.

-To determine techniques for the growing of bedding plants, including selection, culture and use of different varieties.
+6. Bedding Plants - to determine techniques for the growing of bedding plants, including selection, culture and use of different varieties.

-To develop techniques for the growing of edible crop plants, including selection, culture and use of vegetables, fruit, berries and nuts (Part A).
+7. Vegetables -to develop techniques for the growing of edible crop plants, including selection, culture and use of vegetables, fruit, berries and nuts (Part A).

-8. Fruits, Nuts & Berries
+8. Fruits, Nuts & Berries.

-9. Herbs
+9. Herbs.

 10. Alternative Growing Techniques ‑ hydroponics, container growing, terrariums.
-Determine appropriate applications for a range of alternative growing methods
+Determine appropriate applications for a range of alternative growing methods.

 Horticulture III (Plant Health)